 - Bake for 7 - 8 minutes or until the crust is baked and golden on top.
 Remove and set aside.

 - When the potatoes are ready, drain well, add the butter and mash well.
 Set aside.
-(For a creamier mashed potato, add a few tbsp of milk.)
+(For a creamier mashed potato, add a few tablespoon of milk.)

 - In a frying pan, saute the sausage and onions until cooked through.
 Remove from the pan and set aside.